 Duration: Six 45-minute class periods

-1. Anticipatory Set: Show posters and books of different works by artist Auguste Rodin.
+- Anticipatory Set: Show posters and books of images of different prints by artist Kathe Kollwitz.

-- Slide lecture on history of figure modeling (Romans, Greeks, Etruscan).
+- Slide lecture on history of relief printmaking.

 - Class discussion on artists shown.

 - Demonstrate image reversal and planning for use of negative space.